rockkoca/sync-comments-h2s/README.md

 # sync-comments-h2s: Sync comments from header files to source code files

-### This program can help people want to sync all the method comments from .h to .cpp.
+### This program can help people that wanted to sync all the method comments from .h to .cpp.
 ### I don't want to copy comments from .h to .cpp every time I changed something in the .h.
 ### So, I wrote this program.